Ramona the Pest: Critical reception

-Other reviewers noted that the appeal of the book is not limited any particular age group.
+Other reviewers noted that the appeal of the book is not limited to any particular age group.
 "Ramona's determination to be chosen as the wake-up fairy at nap time on her first day of kindergarten… contains levels of humour for older children, from the faintly ludicrous physical situation through to the ironic implications as to what is going on in Ramona's mind; and it brings a smile to the face of all those teachers who have encountered a Ramona."
 Recommending the book for beginning readers, Great Books for Girls calls it, "A popular read-aloud for younger children, too."
 Reviewer Anita Silvey praises Cleary's ability to write books "that can be enjoyed by even the youngest readers yet are so sharply observed that readers of all ages respond to the material."
 And according to author and children's book reviewer Rob Reid, "Her year in kindergarten makes one of the funniest books on the market."

 In 2012 it was ranked number 24 on a list of the top 100 children's novels published by School Library Journal.

 Editions

-Audio Formats: Ramona the Pest is available in cassette, CD and eAudiobook from HarperCollins Audio, 2010; Audiobook on CD from Princeton, N.J.: Recording for the Blind & Dyslexic, 2008.

-Print/English: Large print books through American Printing House for the Blind, braille editions available at Seedlings Braille Books for Children, and e-Books through HarperCollins e-books.

-Print/Worldwide: As of 2010, 140 editions of Ramona the Pest had been published in 9 languages.
+Ramona the Pest was released as an audiobook in cassette, CD and eAudiobook from HarperCollins Audio in 2010, and as an audiobook on CD from Princeton, N.J.: Recording for the Blind & Dyslexic in 2008.
+Large print books were published through American Printing House for the Blind, braille editions are available at Seedlings Braille Books for Children, and e-Books through HarperCollins e-books.
+As of 2010, 140 editions of Ramona the Pest had been published in 9 languages.